 Tech entrepreneurs will also find a robust community of founders and funders in Stumptown.
 Dubbed the Silicon Forest by many, local groups and events, like Portland Startup Week, offer networking opportunities to tech-minded locals and new residents working in Portland.
 Portland job market trends show that we can only expect more entrepreneurial growth in the years to come.

-TIP: With a tight job market, employment opportunities are available citywide from downtown Portland to Vancouver and beyond.
-But if you’re looking to grow even further by changing career paths or opening your own small business, this is the place to be.
+TIP: Studies show the most common reason people relocate is to find a higher paying position or advance their career growth.
+If you’re relocating to Portland to find work, the good news is there are employment opportunities available citywide from downtown to Vancouver and beyond.
+And, if you’re looking to grow even further by changing career paths or opening your own small business, this is the place to be.

 TREND: Seattle’s job market continues to grow rapidly in key industries.